petermann/masks-form-fields/trunk/readme.txt

 == Upgrade Notice ==

-= 1.4 =
+= 1.5 =
-* Updated Readme description
-* Updated jQuery Mask library
+* Fixed the incorrect value in the localize script.
-* Tested in WordPress 5.5
+* Tested in WordPress 5.7

 == Credits ==